October 18, 2023

 A great advantage of crash reporting SDKs is that it’s possible to attach custom metadata to an error report.
 On-device crash logs are limited by the amount of information that the Android framework can collect, but there is no such limitation when it comes to 3rd party tools.
 For example, BugSnag will automatically capture breadcrumbs on Android of lifecycle events and common system broadcasts, which can help track down those tricky bugs that are related to unexpected state in a lifecycle event.

 Crash reporting services also offer powerful search and segmentation.
-Perhaps a bug is only occurring on certain OS versions, or a critical error with In-App-Purchases is affecting the conversion rate of your paid customers.
-By adding custom metadata to error reports, it’s possible to segment and search for the important bugs, so that you can prioritise what delivers value for your business, rather than wasting time manually collating crash logs from dozens of devices yourself.
+Perhaps a bug is only occurring on certain OS versions, or a critical error with in-app purchases is affecting the conversion rate of your paid customers.
+By adding custom metadata to error reports, it’s possible to segment and search for the important bugs, so that you can prioritize what delivers value for your business, rather than wasting time manually collating crash logs from dozens of devices yourself.

 BugSnag helps you prioritize and fix software bugs while improving your application stability